 Professor of Religion and African American Studies at Wesleyan University.
 Liza's first book, Rara!
 Vodou, Power, and Performance in Haiti and its Diaspora, explores the spiritual and political dimensions of Haiti’s Lenten carnival.
 She has also produced three CDs of Afro-Haitian religious music, and has worked to educate the American public about Afro-Caribbean religious traditions.

 Dr. Katherine Merriman

-Visiting Instructor at Franklin and Marshall College, and founder of Muslim History Tour NYC.
+Assistant Professor of Religion and Director of Islamic Studies at University of Detroit Mercy, and the founder of Muslim History Tour NYC.
 Katie's research centers on charitable giving and moral subjectivity in American Muslim communities.
 She has also done rights-based social justice work in Arab and Muslim communities in the United States and Jordan, and lectures publicly on religious literacy and anti-racist practice.

 An educator, artist, social activist, and Chair of Religious Studies at Marymount School of New York.
 For over a decade, Jacqueline has designed and taught middle and upper school courses in social justice, world religions, and Christian ethics at independent Catholic schools.
 She holds a BA from Duke University, MA from Yale Divinity School, and is a graduate of the Religious Worlds institute.

 Professor of Religion and African-American Studies at Columbia University, chair of the Department of Religion, and founding director of Columbia's Center on African American Religion, Sexual Politics, and Social Justice.
 Josef's first book, Spirit in the Dark: A Religious History of Racial Aesthetics, explores the role of religion in debates about black art and culture.

 Kathy Wildman Zinger